spiriusab/spirius-smpp-tools/README.md

 ## smpp_receiver

 A command-line tool for receiving SMS messages using the SMPP protocol.
-Supports both plain TCP and SSL/TLS connections with interactive and non-interactive modes.
+Supports both plain TCP and SSL/TLS connections.
 Has a send-receive mode to test end-to-end MO SMS functionality.

 ### Configuration